agisoft-llc/metashape-scripts/README.md

 # Python scripts for PhotoScan Pro

 These scripts are supposed to be used in PhotoScan Pro.
+They can be executed on PhotoScan launch automatically ([see article](https://agisoft.freshdesk.com/support/solutions/articles/31000133123-how-to-run-python-script-automatically-on-photoscan-professional-start)).

 # Contributions are welcome!